searls/jasmine-fixture/README.md

 # Thanks

 I want to offer thanks to Mike Kent, whose [JavaScript port of ZenCoding](https://github.com/zodoz/jquery-ZenCoding) was the basis for parsing most of this (classes, ids, elements, etc.).
 I also want to thank [Peter Kananen](https://twitter.com/#!/pkananen), for pairing with me on the initial spike of the `affix` method.

-# Deprecation Notice

-**Notice:** jasmine-fixture 1.x represents a complete re-write.
-If you currently use jasmine-fixture and need help with its (now deprecated) `inject` method, please consult the [old README](https://github.com/searls/jasmine-fixture/blob/master/README-0.x.md) file.

-The `inject()` method will continue to behave as it always has for now, but will be removed at some point in the future.